 They require less power and have more space for guests and stable platform for a large solar array.

-Electric motors can be any size, infact the best cruise ships always use electric motors but they power those motors with giant generators.
-If you decouple the generator from the motor then you wont be able to replace it with enough battery power.
+Electric motors can be any size, in fact the best cruise ships always use electric motors but they power those motors with giant generators.
+If you decouple the generator from the motor then you wont be able to replace its power needs with enough battery power.
 We find the battery as the limiting factor when choosing the right electric motor.
 Batteries are not as power dense as diesel fuel.
 For a yacht to be great as electric it must also be a fuel efficient hull design.
 Right now, we can match a fuel burn of 13 gallons per hour, more then that and the number of batteries required for power becomes prohibitively expensive.

 No Sail, Why?

 Sure a sailboat with an electric motor is a great sailboat, we agree with that.
 We also understand that electric pod drives on a sailing catamaran can be used to generate a significant amount of power while sailing.
 This is great too.
 But you already know this and can specify electric when buying from any of the major manufacturers.

 We favor a large solar array in lieu of sails because of its simplicity and ease of use.
 Sailing is great but it requires physical work which older sailors may no longer be capable of and above 35' you'll need a crew or very capable first mate.
 All our yachts can be single handed and sailing experience is not needed.

 Sails and a solar array is not efficient as only a solar array as the sails inevitably cover the solar panels.
 Also, the duel layout is very expensive.
 Sails and all the rigging can easily cost 100-200k.
 Add to that the expense of electric batteries and the yacht becomes unnecessarily expensive.